Trees: probably the most difficult roles in the history of theater.

 Overlaps with research failure: a lot of nativity plays will add the Three Wise Men in, even though they're not supposed to have been there until quite a while after the birth of Jesus, so that there are more "important" roles and fewer sheep, etc.

-Ironically enough, the Bible never says that there were three Wise Men, only that three of them brought gifts, so technically speaking it would be perfectly acceptable to add more of them as extras.
+Ironically enough, the Bible never says that there were three Wise Men, only that there were three varieties of gifts (gold, frankincense, and myrrh), so technically speaking it would be perfectly acceptable to add more of them as extras.
 Of course, most people don't know this.

 Its also quite common for more angels than Gabriel to be added to talk to the Shepherds, so more roles with a few lines are created, which do not overtake the story.
 Also, occasionally the star will have lines.